Cole Bros. Circus

 The Cole Bros.
 Circus was a medium-sized American circus.
 It was founded in 1884 as "W.W.
-Cole’s New Colossal Shows", by William Washington Cole.
+Cole's New Colossal Shows", by William Washington Cole.
+Ownership of this circus was passed around and in 1900 the Circus was bought by two Canadian showmen, Martin and James Down which was when the name was changed to Cole Bros.
+Circus.
 In the 1930s, the circus employed two noted animal trainers, Clyde Beatty and Allen King, both of whom traveled in their own railroad cars.
 During their shows the Cole Bros.
 Circus would often parade from their 35 large cars in the rail yards to where the circus was being performed.
+A 1935 image shows the flatcars and stock cars that the circus used to travel.
+The stock cars had elephants and baggage horses.
+This scene was seen daily, morning and night, as the circus traveled.
+1935 was the first year Beatty was associated with the Cole Bros.
+Circus and they visited town all across the United States.
 Another well-known performer with the circus was Bob Strehlau Juggles the Clown.
 In 1957 the show was renamed Clyde Beatty Cole Bros.
 Circus and bought by the Acme Circus Operating Corporation, an organization formed by Jerry Collins, Frank McColsky, Randolph Calhoun, and Walter Kernan.
+The Clyde Beatty-Cole Bros.
+Circus was then the largest tent show on the road at that time.

-As of 2014, Cole Bros.
-Circus was one of the few traditional circuses in the United States that remains under the Big Top tent.
-As of 2016 the show was essentially defunct, largely in response to animal rights activists advocating against the use of animals for live performances.
+By 2014, Cole Bros.
+Circus was one of the few traditional circuses in the United States that remained under the big top tent.
+In 2016, the show was essentially defunct, largely in response to animal rights activists advocating against the use of animals for live performances.

+In 1940, in Fulton County, Indiana, a fire killed many of the animals in the Cole Brothers circus.
+Throughout most of the Cole Bros.
+Circus's time they had many incidents not meeting the minimal federal standards for the care of animals as established in Animal Welfare Act.
+They failed to provide veterinary care, adequate shelter from the elements, proper food and water, as well as failing to handle the animals in a way that would prevent trauma, and harm, and ensure public safety.

+The Circus had a lot of issues providing for one specific elephant named Jewel throughout at least 2004–2011.
+They frequently were cited by the USDA due to lack of veterinary care and proper food and water for the physically ill elephant.
+In June 2004 there was even an eyewitness to an elephant handler beating Jewel across the head with a PVC pipe.
+The circus also had many instances of animals escaping, one of the most recent being in April 2010 when an elephant named Viola ran away from her handlers.
+There was a frequent amount of animals who ran away or tried to escape this circus from elephants to tigers.